-By:

-STATE OF -
+STATE OF COUNTY OF

-, a Notary Public in and for the aforesaid County

-ay and acknowledged the due execution of the

-foregoing instrument on behalf of the
+I, , a Notary Public in and for the aforesaid County and State, do hereby certify that , , personally appeared before me this day and acknowledged the due execution of the foregoing instrument on behalf of the limited liability company.

-Witness my hand and seal this t he day of
+Witness my hand and seal this the day of , 2022.

 Notary Public

 My commission expires:

-Interlocal Agreement with Pitt County Board of Education related to the Red Light Camera Program

-Session Law 2016-64 (passed by the North Carolina General Assembly during the 2016 Session) provides that the City may enter into an interlocal agreement with Pitt County Board of Education implement a red light camera program which may include provisions on cost-sharing and reimbursement between the City and Board.
+Title of Item: Interlocal Agreement with Pitt County Board of Education related to the Red Light Camera Program Explanation: Session Law 2016-64 (passed by the North Carolina General Assembly during the 2016 Session) provides that the City may enter into an interlocal agreement with Pitt County Board of Education implement a red light camera program which may include provisions on cost-sharing and reimbursement between the City and Board.
 The City and Pitt County Board of Education (Board) entered into an Agreement on March 20, 2017 regarding the red light camera program.
 The City invoiced the Board \$31.85 per each paid violation of \$100, and invoiced the Board monthly \$6,250 for the cost of a sworn law enforcement officer to serve as the Red light camera manager.
 The North Carolina Court of Appeals in a recent opinion, Fearrington et al. v.
 City of Greenville et al. ruled that the City was not forwarding the clear proceeds of civil penalties to the Board in violation of the North Carolina Constitution and that the salary of a law enforcement officer is an enforcement cost and cannot be deducted in order to reach the clear proceeds.
 The City subsequently filed a notice of appeal and petition to the North Carolina Supreme Court.

-In order to bring the City into compliance with the Fearrington decision (while case is pending on appeal) and further protect the City's interests, the amendments to the Agreement are as follows:

-- The City will no longer invoice the Board \$31.85 per each paid violation; but instead will only invoice the Board \$10.00 per paid violation; but instead will only invoice the Board \$10.00 per paid violation.
-The penalty for a red light camera violation is \$100. - The provision requiring the City to invoice the Board monthly the amount of \$6,250 for a law enforcement officer is deleted from the agreement.

-The program is revenue neutral except for the cost of the red light camera officer.
+In order to bring the City into compliance with the Fearrington decision (while case is pending on appeal) and further protect the City's interests, the amendments to the Agreement are as follows: The City will no longer invoice the Board \$31.85 per each paid violation; but instead will only invoice the Board \$10.00 per paid violation; but instead will only invoice the Board \$10.00 per paid violation.
+The penalty for a red light camera violation is \$100.
+The provision requiring the City to invoice the Board monthly the amount of \$6,250 for a law enforcement officer is deleted from the agreement.
+Fiscal Note: The program is revenue neutral except for the cost of the red light camera officer.
 The Pitt County School Board will only be invoiced \$10.00 for each paid citation and that \$10.00 will be forwarded to the City's contractor running the program.
-The City will absorb the cost of the red light camera program officer---\$6,250.00 per month---while the appeal is pending.

-It is recommended that the City Council approve the Amendment to the
+The City will absorb the cost of the red light camera program officer\$6,250.00 per monthwhile the appeal is pending.
+Recommendation: It is recommended that the City Council approve the Amendment to the